evocert/kweutils/README.md

 # kweutils
 Various utilities, index.html for browser, and main.goja.js for server.

+Instructions: deploy to public webdirectory and make the following adjustments...

 For Goja, in main.goja.js, ensure you adjust the paths as needed
 ```
 ...